Stress is the body’s response to a situation.

 Foods high in B vitamins

-B vitamins are essential for a proper mental health.
+B vitamins are essential for proper mental health.
 They have a reputation as “the anti-stress vitamins.
-They work together with tryptophan and zinc are essential for the optimal production of serotonin.
+They work together with tryptophan and zinc is essential for the optimal production of serotonin.

 Foods high in magnesium.
 A lack of magnesium can cause stress, anxiety, and insomnia.
 It is a vital mineral for our body, yet most of the people are deficient.
 Stress can also decrease the magnesium levels in your body.

 More stress less magnesium.
 Magnesium can help reduce stress and it’s a great mineral for fighting anxiety.

 You can consume foods such as (Dark chocolate, nuts, fish, potato, pumpkin seeds, sunflower seeds).
 Or, you can try a high-quality magnesium supplement.

 Consume omega-3 foods.
 According to studies, being deficient in omega-3 may lead to mood disorders. moreover, taking omega-3 can help treat the condition.

 Vitamins C is another crucial vitamin to fight stress.
 It is used to convert tryptophan into serotonin.

 Patients with depression were found to have low levels of vitamin C compared with healthy people.